 You can explain to them how bad things are at the moment and how their lack of effort is hurting the company.
 You can also seek help from a consulting firm which specializes in this area or set up an incentive system to reward the hard-working individuals.

 If you go for employee internet monitoring tool straight away, then there is a high chance that you will lose even the last bit of professionalism that may have been left.

 You must look for alternates before you decide to settle for a monitoring tool.
-If you have exhausted all of your options and your workforce still isn’t helping your company in any way, then opt for monitoring tools.
+If you have exhausted all of your options and your workforce still isn’t helping your company in any way, then opt for monitoring tools and email tracker.
 Their presence in any other situation will only do more harm than good.